 The practice had an incidents and accident reporting procedure.
 All incidents and accidents would be reported in the incident log and accident books.
-There had been two accidents in the past 12 months, which was dealt with effectively and in line with the practice protocol.
+There had been no accidents in the past 12 months.
 All staff we spoke with were aware of reporting procedures including who and how to report an incident to.

-The principal dentist and staff demonstrated a good understanding of RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013) and had the appropriate documents in place to record if they had an incident.
+The principal dentist and staff demonstrated an understanding of RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013) and had the appropriate documents in place to record if they had an incident.
 There had been no RIDDOR incidents within the past 12 months.